JonathanDotExe/midi-cube/README.md

 # midi-cube

 A MIDI-Workstation written in C++.
-Inendend to both work on Single-Chip-Devices with a touch display (Raspberry Pi) and Computers.
+Intendend to both work on Single-Chip-Devices with a touch display (Raspberry Pi) and Computers.

 ## Planned features:
 * Serveral integrated virtual instruments like a B3 organ, an E-Piano-synthesizer, a sampler, drumkits, a subtractive/additive/FM-synthesizer, etc.